Creuse: Tourism

-As a traditionally rural and lightly populated area, with ancient and typical art de vivre, original stone architecture, no major urban center and many heritage site such as castles, abbeys and Celtic stone monuments: the Creuse department has become a Green tourism destination since the late 1990s.
+As a traditionally rural and lightly populated area, with ancient and typical art de vivre, original stone architecture, no major urban centre and many heritage sites such as castles, abbeys and Celtic stone monuments: the Creuse department has become a Green tourism destination since the late 1990s.
 Creuse enjoys a temperate climate with mild springs and autumns, rather cold and snowy but sunny winters, and relatively warm and sunny summers, but not as hot as in the southern parts of France.
-Thanks to its preserved forested landscape, little pollution and wonderful stone buildings, many foreigners (notably British and Dutch, but also German and Belgian) have sought to buy holiday homes in Creuse.
+Many foreigners (notably British and Dutch, but also German and Belgian) have sought to buy holiday homes in Creuse due to its preserved forested landscape, little pollution and stone buildings.